imjoy-team/ImJoy/docs/docs/development.md

 In a plugin configuration <config> you can define different `tags`.
 These tags can then be used to control to overall functionality of the plugin.

-Within the **<config>** tag, the following fields can be made configurable: `"env", "requirements", "dependencies", "icon", "ui", "mode", "flags"`.
+Within the **<config>** tag, the following fields can be made configurable: `"env", "requirements", "dependencies", "icon", "ui", "mode"`.
 For example, a python plugin may have two tags `["GPU", "CPU"]`.
 The user will be asked to choose one of the tag during the installation.
 For example, you can set different `requirements` according to different tag which selected by the user during installation.
 In order to support that, the `requirements` can be set to `{"gpu": "pip install tensorflow-gpu keras", "cpu": "pip install tensorflow keras"}` or `{"gpu": ["tensorflow-gpu", "keras"], "cpu": ["tensorflow", "keras"]}`.

 The **`<script>`** block can be configured, and you can select which script script is executed.
 For this, you have to add the `tag` property to the `<script>` block.
 Notice also that you will still need the `lang` property.
 For example, if you have `"tags": ["stable", "dev"]`, then you can have two script blocks: `<script lang="python" tag="stable">` and `<script lang="python" tag="dev">`.